We think cohousing is great, but it’s not for everyone.

 No. Cohousing is more about connections than shared living arrangements.
 Each household lives in a private home, with individual residents setting their own balance between privacy and community.
 However, the design of cohousing means you’ll interact with neighbors when you pick up mail, walk to your car or work in your garden.
 Cohousing neighbors collaboratively manage shared space.

 How much participation is required?

 It takes time to keep the community running.
-Although no set level of participation is mandatory, we encourage all to attend a monthly meetings and join at least one committee.
+Although no set level of participation is mandatory, we encourage all to attend monthly meetings and join at least one committee.
 Each household contributes four hours of community labor a month, either during our monthly workdays or at another time.
-Community labor opportunities include landscaping, caring for the common house, preparing community meals, participating in committees, running the business side of the HOA, and many more options.
+Households that do not complete four hours community labor monthly are assessed a $16/hour fee for each hour of missing community labor in addition to HOA dues.

 Want to learn more about Pacifica?

 Contact the Pacifica Cohousing Outreach Committee to learn about:

 - Attending an HOA meeting.

 Want to learn more about co-housing?